Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Experiments

-\paragraph{Metrics.} We evaluate document comprehension tasks using three metrics: (1)~\textit{F1}, (2)~\textit{ROUGE-L}, and (3)~\textit{LLM-as-a-Judge} (abbreviated as \textit{LLM Judge}), capturing performance at both the rule-based (exact match) and semantic understanding levels.
-For web-based tasks, we measure success using (1)~\textit{Success Rate (SR)}, computed as the proportion of tasks determined to be successfully completed by an LLM evaluator.
-Detailed formulas are provided in the Appendix \ref{sec:metrics_formula}.
+\paragraph{Metrics.} We evaluate document understanding tasks using three metrics: (1)~\textit{F1}, (2)~\textit{ROUGE-L}, and (3)~\textit{LLM-as-a-Judge} (abbreviated as \textit{LLM Judge}), capturing performance at both the rule-based and semantic understanding levels.
+For web tasks, success is measured by the Success Rate (SR), defined as the proportion of tasks judged successfully completed by an LLM evaluator.
+The reliability of this metric was validated against human annotations (Appendix F.3).
+Additionally, we define metrics for task quality as follows: (1)~\textit{Consistency}, measuring the proportion of tasks whose content is semantically aligned with the source data, and (2)~\textit{Solvability}, measuring the proportion of tasks that can be successfully completed given the provided context.
+Detailed formulas are provided in the Appendix F.